Unrepl/unrepl/README.md

 Its payload is a map which may have a `:commands` key mapping to a map of command ids (keywords) to template messages.

-This is how an unrepl implementtaion advertises its capabilities: by listing them along a machine-readable specification of the message to send to trigger them.
+This is how an unrepl implementation advertises its capabilities: by listing them along a machine-readable specification of the message to send to trigger them.

+The hello map may also have a `:session` key which is just an identifier (any type) allowing a client to recognize a session it has already visited (eg when getting a `:unrepl/hello` after a `:bye`).

+The hello map may also have a `:about` key mapped to a map.
+The intent of this map is to contain information about the REPL implementation, supported language, running environment (VM, OS etc.).

 #### `:bye`